MohamedKamaal/pharmacy-management-api/README.md

 Open your browser and go to http://127.0.0.1:8000/.

 Technologies Used
-Django: Web framework for the backend.
+Django Rest Framework: Web framework for the backend.

 PostgreSQL: Database management system.